See also Financing Business 4 - Canada Visa IN

 Eligibility for membership in a provincial/territorial association of professional engineers or engineering technologists and technicians is the accepted criteria for determining whether an applicant (engineer, technician, or technologist) has the minimum skills necessary to practice at a professional level in Canada.
 The Canadian Counsel of Professional Engineers and the Canadian Counsel of Technicians and Technologists provide informal assessments which assist the visa officer in determining whether or not an applicant can be assigned an occupational coding as an engineer, engineering technologist or engineering technician.

-See also Education - Canada Visa IN
+See also Labour policy 2 - Canada Visa IN

 Dentists